-- a. complaints relating to employment; - b. contractual disputes about arrangements to provide osteopathic services, room hire or partnership agreements; - c. contractual disputes about providing osteopathic services within a particular area, or in close proximity to an existing osteopathic practice; - d. ownership of websites and domain names; or - e. complaints about soliciting patients from another osteopath or osteopathic practice.
+- 3.1 Under this policy, the GOsC is not able to consider: - a. complaints relating to employment - b. contractual disputes about arrangements to provide osteopathic services, room hire or partnership agreements - c. contractual disputes about providing osteopathic services within a particular area, or in close proximity to an existing osteopathic practice - d. ownership of websites and domain names - e. complaints about soliciting patients from another osteopath or osteopathic practice.